 - Professional development through reflection on research feedback to gain understanding of students’ experiences and complexity of relational networks in schools.

 - Learning across school and policy contexts to understand the ways that policies and practices interconnect within schools, opening opportunities for participating schools to develop exchanges of benefit to schools, teachers and students.

-Please get in touch with Natasa Pantic (Principal Investigator) or Diana Murdoch (Outreach Co-ordinator) if you would like to learn more about becoming involved.
+Please get in touch with Elaine Gray (Outreach Coordinator) or Nataša Pantić (Principal Investigator) if you would like to learn more about becoming involved.